UTDesign® Mentor Establishes Program’s First Endowment to Honor Recognized Industrial Designer

 In 2017, Brewster Waddell approached his father with the idea of marketing the lamps once again.
 Unlike his father, he was not an inventor or an engineer, but he had extensive experience in sales and marketing, particularly in Latin America.
 However, in order to adapt the lamps to current technology, he needed technical assistance.

 He reached out to Assistant Dean Rod Wetterskog to sponsor a senior capstone team dedicated to modernizing the lamps.
 Over two semesters, the team successfully converted the original lamp to an up-to-date, Bluetooth, battery-powered, LED design that could be controlled through an app, while meticulously maintaining the integrity of the original design.

 UTDesign students updated the lamp to current technology.
 Brewster Waddell’s new company is now marketing the lamp series to retail and hospitality markets.

 A new company, Theodore Waddell Designs, is now bringing the updated lamps to market.
-Others from UT Dallas who joined the new company include Jere Baker, a student from the UT Dallas School of Arts, Technology and Emerging Communication (ATEC) and Bob Landers, an industry veteran from Texas Instruments Inc.
+Others from UT Dallas who joined the new company include Jere Baker, a student from the UT Dallas School of Arts, Technology, and Emerging Communication (ATEC) and Bob Landers, an industry veteran from Texas Instruments Inc.

 “We’re developing a prototype for sale to hospitality, retail and consumer markets,” Brewster Waddell said.
-“Unlike my father’s vintage lamps from the 1970s which are now valued at thousands of dollars, these will be available a price point within reach of a graduate student.”
+“Unlike my father’s vintage lamps from the 1970s which are now valued at thousands of dollars, these will be available at a price point within reach of a graduate student.”

 Sadly, Theodore Waddell died in 2018 before the completion of the project.
 To honor his father’s memory, he wanted to establish an opportunity fund specifically to support the capstone program.